oscamaina/bc-14-ticket-booking-service/README.md

 # Ticket-booking-service
-A service for use at service stations where ticket bookings can be made
+A ticket booking service.
+Allows users to add, edit,view and delete tickets Users can also generate,validate and invalidate tickets.
+Generated tickets are sent to the user's email

 **Installation**